mkoscak-mulesoft/Mule-LWC-Samples/README.md

 <br/><br/>
 ## FAQ
+**Is there a difference between Lightning Components and Lightning Web Components**<br/>
+Yes, they are different development frameworks.
+Both are similar, but LWC is based more on the Web Components JavaScript framework.
+Lightning Components are older and Salesforce is moving towards LWC.
+If you are looking at online documentation and blogs and see aura, it is the older Lightning Components.  https://www.salesforceben.com/lightning-web-components-vs-lightning-components-everything-you-need-to-know/
 **Does this have to be an HTTPS endpoint or can I use HTTP?**<br/>
-For security Salesforce will block if you do not use HTTPS so you cannot use HTTP.<br/><br/>
+For security Salesforce will block if you do not use HTTPS so *you cannot use HTTP.*<br/><br/>
 **The component is not rendering.
 How can I debug?**<br/>
 Use the javascript console to view errors.<br/><br/>
 **I'm getting an error about CSP or Content Security Policy, where should I look?**<br/>